1. Learn Center

 What Is Bitcoin: The First Cryptocurrency Explained

 Bitcoin (BTC) is a cryptocurrency created by Satoshi Nakamoto in 2008.
-The launch of Bitcoin provided the light of day to a new decentralized digital currency, meaning it operates without the oversight of a central authority like a bank or a government.
+The launch of Bitcoin provided the light of day to a new decentralized digital currency, meaning it operates without the oversight of a central authority like a bank, government, or corporation.

 Bitcoin was the world’s first cryptocurrency and propelled the crypto space into the mainstream.
 Despite its high volatility, it remains the most valuable cryptocurrency.
 Bitcoin is a finite commodity.
-Nakamoto instilled an algorithm into Bitcoin’s source code that limits Bitcoin to 21 million coins, which is expected by 2140.
-The fact that Bitcoin has a fixed number of coins, along with its permissionless and self-custodial nature, is what makes it valuable.
+Nakamoto instilled an algorithm into Bitcoin’s source code that limits Bitcoin to 21 million coins, which are expected to become fully mined, or available, by 2140.
+The fact that Bitcoin has a fixed number of coins, along with its permissionless, decentralized and self-custodial nature, is what makes it valuable.

-To fully appreciate the value of Bitcoin, we must first understand how it works, where it comes from, and whether it’s a good investment for the average person.
+To fully appreciate the value of Bitcoin we must first understand how it works and where it comes from.

 How does Bitcoin work?